Translate

 Immunotherapy

-The two main immunotherapeutic agents you may be treated with are:
+The two main immunotherapeutic agents you may be treated with are3:

 • Blinatumomab

-CAR T-cells are a very new type of treatment for acute lymphoblastic leukemia.
-White blood cells from the patient are taken from the blood and engineered in the lab to specifically kill leukemic cells.
+CAR T-cells are a recent advancement in the treatment of acute lymphoblastic leukemia.
+White blood cells from the patient are taken and engineered to specifically kill leukemic cells.
 These white blood cells are now called CAR T-cells and are multiplied before being given back to the patient.
-Tisagenlecleucel is a CAR T-cell product that can be used to treat acute lymphoblastic leukemia.3
+Tisagenlecleucel is a CAR T-cell product that can be used to treat acute lymphoblastic leukemia,4 it has been approved for use in children and young adults up to age 25 to treat B-cell acute lymphoblastic leukemia that has returned or is no longer responding to treatment.

 Radiation therapy or radiotherapy